Use a QR Code reader on a mobile device to add this person as a contact:

-My research investigates the impact of artificial structures on the marine environment, in particular coastal structures such as seawalls, groynes and piers.
+My PhD research investigated the impact of artificial structures on the marine environment, in particular coastal structures such as seawalls, groynes and piers.

 My research includes work on the: 1) Benthic communities on wooden and rock groynes in comparison to natural shores.